Chronic Lymphocytic Leukemia Clinical Trial

 Diagnosis of one of the following:

-Female patients who: are postmenopausal for at least 1 year before the screening visit, OR are surgically sterile, OR If they are of childbearing potential, agree to practice 2 effective methods of contraception, at the same time, from the time of signing the informed consent through 4 months after the last dose of study drug, OR agree to completely abstain from heterosexual intercourse.
+If they are of childbearing potential, agree to practice 2 effective methods of contraception, at the same time, from the time of signing the informed consent through 4 months after the last dose of study drug, or agree to completely abstain from heterosexual intercourse

 Adequate cardiac function as assessed clinically by history and physical examination.